geodataglobal/web-gtfstudio/validations.md

 ### Reference
-Provided just as a reference for the possible values of each enum, the colums are sorted alphabetically, they are *not* related:
+A simple list for the possible values of each enum, the colums are sorted alphabetically, they are *not* related:

 Timezones|Languages|Currencies